UPPMAX/HPC-python/docs/index.rst

 .. admonition:: Use Thinlinc or terminal?

    - It is up to you!
-   - Graphics come easier with Thinlinc
+   - Graphics come easier with Thinlinc, so recomended in the early session when we will plot a figure.
    - For this course, when having many windows open, it may be better to run in terminal in most of the cases, for space issues.